investdave/SATAnalysisNewYork/README.md

 # SATAnalysisNewYork
-My attempt at analyzing the impact of different factors (gender, total enrollment) on SAT scores in the state of New York
+My attempt at analyzing the impact of different factors (gender, total enrollment) on SAT scores in the state of New York.